 I am an evolutionary ecologist who seeks to understand and explain patterns of biodiversity.
 I use natural history knowledge to study both classical and cutting-edge issues in niche evolution, species interactions and how species respond to climate change.
 My research program focuses on three core questions in evolution, ecology and conservation: 1) What factors promote speciation? , 2) What limits species’ geographic distributions? and, 3) How is global climate change impacting biodiversity?
 I often use montane avifaunas as a model system for these questions.

-- March 2017 -- Nice to see Benjamin Van Doren's paper out in Wilson Journal of Ornithology.
-It's a terrific example of using acoustic analysis to help inform species limits, and the genetic data is the icing on the cake.
+- March 2018 -- Nice to see Benjamin Van Doren's paper out in Wilson Journal of Ornithology.
+It's a terrific example of carefully analyzing recordings of songs to help inform species limits, and the genetic data is the icing on the cake.

 - December 2017 -- Congrats to Graham Montgomery and Benjamin Van Doren for getting papers from their undergrad careers accepted at Wilson Journal of Ornithology.
 It takes a lot of dedication to see your project all the way through to publication!